sara-st/introduction-to-image-analysis-fiji/Pages/Installation-Instructions.md

 ## Installing conda

-1. Install Miniconda by following the installation instructions for your operating system at [this page](https://www.anaconda.com/docs/getting-started/miniconda/install).
+1. Install Miniconda by following the installation instructions for your operating system at [this page](https://www.anaconda.com/docs/getting-started/miniconda/install), under the `Basic installation instructions` section.
 You can ignore the optional step 2.
 2. [Windows users only] At step 8 of the installation, make sure to select "Register Miniconda3 as my default Python 3.12" if not already selected.

    ![Miniconda Webpage](./../assets/anaconda_win.jpeg)